We had a whackout whack dot call from Oregon last week.

 They can't find them.

-Uh the ones they have can't afford to live here, so they live up in Brevard County and they can commute 200 miles a day to get here and work, but they need some pipe layers, they need people that can drive heavy uh uh construction equipment, and they just they can't find people.
+The ones they have can't afford to live here, so they live up in Brevard County and they commute 200 miles a day to get here and work, but they need some pipelayers.

-There's just the the labor force is sadly not providing the kind of worker necessary for these big-time heavy equipment, heavy construction jobs.
+There's just the labor force is sadly not providing the kind of worker necessary for these big-time heavy equipment, heavy construction jobs.

-Now there's no mention in the story of illegal immigration.
+Now, there's no mention in the story of illegal immigration.

 There's no mention of legal immigration.

-Uh but but I'm thinking, well, what?
+But I'm thinking, what?

 Americans won't do these jobs.